SarvarKh/ofn-wiki/Angular-and-OFN.md

 ```
 Error: [$injector:unpr] Unknown provider: enterprisesProvider <- enterprises <- Enterprises <- Hubs
 ```
-This indicates that the "enterprises" value has not been set and cannot be injected into the Enterprises service.
-This is resolved in the view using:
+Indicating that the "enterprises" value has not been set and cannot be injected into the Enterprises service.
+This can be resolved in the view:
 ```haml
 = inject_enterprises
 ```